CodeWithKyrian/transformers-php/docs/utils/tensor.md

   each dimension.
 Strides are used to efficiently access elements in a tensor without the need for reshaping the underlying data.

+## Tensors in TransformersPHP

+The `Tensor` class in TransformersPHP provides a flexible and efficient way to work with tensors in PHP.
+By default, it uses a C-based buffer to store the tensor's data, which allows for fast element-wise operations and mathematical operations using OpenBLAS.
+The operations can further be accelerated if you installed OpenMP - allowing for parallel computation across multiple cores.
+TransformersPHP selects the best available backend for your system, depending on the installed libraries.
+OpenBLAS is already included in the package, so you don't need to install it separately.
+However, you can install OpenMP to enable parallel computation.
+Checkout the OpenMP installation guide for your operating system.

+There are few edge cases where OpenBLAS might not be installed properly.
+In such cases, TransformersPHP will fall back to using the PHP-based buffer, which is slower but still functional.

 ## Creating a Tensor

 You can create a tensor using the Tensor class constructor or by converting from a multidimensional array using the